NoeBerdoz/pgbackrest-expire-retention/README.md

     ```
    _Note that the script needs the permissions to run pgbackrest commands._

+   **The script is currently with the --dry-run option set, so you can see what would happens in the logs, if you want to exit the dry run, edit `expire_command` variable**

 ## Configuration

 The script relies on the `pgbackrest` commands `info` and `expire`.
 Ensure that the script is executed at an appropriate frequency to achieve the desired backup retention strategy.